 The cine industry also launched a campaign against “yellow journalism” demanding Shrestha be held responsible for the “murder” of Karki.
 The police also raided the weekly’s office and seized computers and other materials.

 Her parents accused editor Shrestha of allegedly blackmailing Karki, who had by then already acted in more than a dozen movies and was regarded as the actress with great potential.

 However, editor Shrestha, who went into hiding for 41 days after actress Karki took her own life, told BBC that he was only trying to expose the “sleaze in Nepal’s film industry’.

 The report (written by Bishwomani Subedi and Yadav Prasad Pandey) had allegedly accused Karki of working “as a prostitute and used to charge her customers Rs 5,000 to Rs 10,000 per night with the help of organized agent Sunita Khadka, a film producer”.
-Moreover, it had also mentioned sexual sexual escapades and love affairs of actresses Niruta Singh, Pooja Chanda, Jal Shah, Rejina Upreti, Arunima Lamsal and Krishma Manandhar.
+Moreover, it had also mentioned sexual escapades and love affairs of actresses Niruta Singh, Pooja Chanda, Jal Shah, Rejina Upreti, Arunima Lamsal, and Karishma Manandhar.

 According to a report by AFP published in THE AGE, Karki, before her death, had said that the photograph was taken by a police officer Uddav Bhandari “without her knowledge”.
 But, according to the newspaper, Bhandari who went to London 2001, had paid Karki to take the photograph two years ago, it further reported.